theabrad/conversation-api/README.md

 * Run `rails -s`

 # Creating a user
-To create a user send a POST request using Postman
+To create a user send a POST request using Postman to `localhost:3000/users`
 Example:
 ``` json
 {